Counterinsurgency: Public diplomacy

 In General David Petraeus' Counterinsurgency Field Manual, one of the many tactics described to help win in counterinsurgency warfare involves the use of public diplomacy through military means.
 Counterinsurgency is effective when it is integrated "into a comprehensive strategy employing all instruments of national power," including public diplomacy.
 The goal of COIN operations is to render the insurgents as ineffective and non-influential, by having strong and secure relations with the population of the host nation.

 An understanding of the host nation and the environment that the COIN operations will take place in is essential.
 Public diplomacy in COIN warfare is only effective when there is a clear understanding of the culture and population at hand.
 One of the largest factors needed for defeating an insurgency involves understanding the populace, how they interact with the insurgents, how they interact with non-government organizations in the area, and how they view the counterinsurgency operations themselves.

 Ethics is a common public diplomacy aspect that is emphasized in COIN warfare.
 Insurgents win their war by attacking internal will and the international opposition.
-In order to combat these tactics, the counterinsurgency operations need to treat their prisoners and detainees humanely and according to American values and principles.
-By doing this, COIN operations show the host nation's population that they can be trusted and that they are concerned about the well-being of the population in order to be successful in warfare.
+To combat these tactics, the counterinsurgency operations need to treat their prisoners and detainees humanely and according to American values and principles.
+By doing this, COIN operations show the host nation's population that they can be trusted and that they are concerned about the well-being of the population to be successful in warfare.